feczkob/kotlin-interface-copy/README.md

 We may define the `copy` method on the interface: this method takes all of the `Fruit` properties as arguments and returns a new `Fruit` object.
 An `override` of this either calls the `copy` method (`Banana`) originating from the `data` class or the constructor (`Apple` and `Tomato`).
+This method should have default values for all of its parameters, so that it can be called with an arbitrary number of arguments.

+:information_source: The implementing `data` classes will have two `copy` methods: one from the interface and one from the `data` class.

-_Notice that the name of the method is up to us: I have chosen `copy` because its purpose is the same as the `copy` method of the `data` classes._
+_Notice that the name of the method is up to us: the chosen `copy` name is appropriate because its purpose is the same as the `copy` method of the `data` classes._

 It's important to note here that these methods should be defined only **once** :recycle:, and their implementation is very easy: they simply delegate to the appropriate object creation.